alhajiry/api-automation-testing/README.md

 ** GUIDE **

-1. Before run please install :
+1. Before run please, checkout to branch 'develop' and then install :

 - node
 - npm